Glen Affric: Flora and fauna

 Glen Affric is listed in the Caledonian Pinewood Inventory, and contains the third largest area of ancient Caledonian pinewoods in Scotland.
 Due to the importance of this woodland it has been classified as a national nature reserve since 2002, and holds several other conservation designations.
 The pinewood consists predominantly of Scots pine, but also includes broadleaved species such as birch, rowan, aspen, willows and alder.
 The forest floor hosts many plant species typically found in Scotland's pinewoods, including creeping ladies tresses, lesser twayblade, twinflower, and four species of wintergreen.
 Many nationally rare or scarce species of lichens grow on the trees of Glen Affric.

 Scots pine trees first colonised the area after the last Ice Age, 10,000 to 8,000 years ago.
+Pollen analysis indicates a revival of fen woodland at Camban from the mid first century, suggestive of a decline in grazing pressure in western Glen Affric early in the first millennium.
 Currently the oldest trees in the area are the gnarled "granny" pines that are the survivors of generations of felling.
 Although felling ceased many years ago, regrowth was hampered by unnaturally high populations of sheep and deer, and in the early 1950s the Forestry Commission found that very few of the remaining pines were less than 100 years old.
 Initially the Commission, which was tasked with increasing the total amount of tree cover without reference to the species used, reforested the area with non-native species such as Sitka spruce and lodgepole pine, as well as Scots pine from local seed stocks.
 Since the 1980s, management priorities have changed, and non-native conifers have been felled and removed from the glen, alongside the removal of other non-native trees such as rhododendron.
 Some commercial forestry continues in order to maintain forest cover and to benefit local people financially, and considerable areas of non-native conifers are expected to remain in the forest over the next few decades.